 For the sandbox mode, Stripe provides dummy credit cards to test a transaction.

 That’s it!
-You are all done with the Stripe payment gateway integration in Laravel.
+You are done with the Stripe payment gateway integration in Laravel.
 I would like to hear your thoughts and suggestions in the comment section below.

 Related Articles